yegor256/blog/_drafts/_messages.md

 [he said](http://lists.squeakfoundation.org/pipermail/squeak-dev/1998-October/017019.html)
 that the very term "object" was misleading and a more appropriate one would be "messaging."
-What do I think about that?
+I respectfully disagree and here is why.

 <!--more-->

 {% jb_picture_body %}

-With all due respect to Mr. Kay, I believe he was wrong.
-Let me [quote]()http://lists.squeakfoundation.org/pipermail/squeak-dev/1998-October/017019.html:
+Let me
+[quote]()http://lists.squeakfoundation.org/pipermail/squeak-dev/1998-October/017019.html:

 > The key in making great and growable systems is much more to design how